marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/miscellaneous-parameters.rst

   to be called from target-specific code, it must only be done so when building the C and C++ compilers.
-This can be done by defining the variables ``c_target_objs`` and ``cxx_target_objs`` in the target entry in the config.gcc file.
+This can be done by defining the variables ``c_target_objs`` and ``cxx_target_objs`` in the target entry in the :samp:`config.gcc` file.
 These variables should name the target-specific, language-specific object file which contains the code that uses ``pragma_lex``.
 Note it will also be necessary to add a rule to the makefile fragment pointed to by ``tmake_file`` that shows